EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 ## ssh docker-workstation emacs --daemon
 ```

-The first time this runs, it will build the Emacs packages, and then
+The first time this runs, it needs to do some final package builiding
+steps (I don't know why, it should have all been built in the
+Dockerfile, but it does seem to go faster than the initial build, so
-start the daemon in the background.
+idunno).
+When its done building, it will start the daemon in the
+background.

 You can connect to your session once it has started: